symfony2admingenerator/GeneratorBundle/Resources/doc/install/general-configuration.md

 ```

 ### Use Doctrine ORM/ODM/Propel

 `use_doctrine_orm`: __default__: `false` __type__: `boolean`
 `use_doctrine_odm`: __default__: `false` __type__: `boolean`
 `use_propel`: __default__: `false` __type__: `boolean`

-You must enable one of the model managers to be able to use the bundle.
-Enable the correct one with a simple `true`.
+You must enable at least one of the model managers to be able to use the bundle.
+Enable the correct one with a
+simple `true`.

 ### Use JMS Security Extra bundle

 `use_jms_security`: __default__: `false` __type__: `boolean`

 Set this to true to enable the JMS Security bundle to parse the credentials defined in your model configuration.

 ### Guess required

 `guess_required`: __default__: `true` __type__: `boolean`

 By default, this bundle guesses if a field is required with your model data.
-This behavior can be disabled by putting `false` here.
+This behavior can be disabled by putting
+`false` here.

 ### Default required

 `default_required`: __default__: `true` __type__: `boolean`

 By default, all fields are required.
 This configuration only has effect is the guess is disabled.

 ### Overwrite if exists

 `overwrite_if_exists`: __default__: `false` __type__: `boolean`

 If set to `true` all files are always regenerated instead of using the already written version if there are no changes.

 ### Throw exceptions

 `throw_exceptions`: __default__: `false` __type__: `boolean`

 By default, the admingenerator tries to catch all exceptions during form handling.
-This results in a general message for the user.
-If you have a custom error handling system (which for example mails the error or shows a neat 500 error page), you can set this option to `true`.
-The errors will no longer be catched and will be handler by your custom handler.
+This results in a general message
+for the user.
+If you have a custom error handling system (which for example mails the error or shows a neat 500 error
+page), you can set this option to `true`.
+The errors will no longer be catched and will be handled by your custom
+handler.

-__Note__: Exceptions will always be thrown is the parameter `%kernel.debug%` is `true`.
+__Note__: Exceptions will always be thrown if the parameter `%kernel.debug%` is `true`.

 ### Base admin template

 `base_admin_template`: __default__: `AdmingeneratorGeneratorBundle::base.html.twig` __type__: `string`

 ### Routes

 `dashboard_route`: __default__: `null` __type__: `string`
 `login_route`: __default__: `null` __type__: `string`
 `logout_route`: __default__: `null` __type__: `string`
 `exit_route`: __default__: `null` __type__: `string`

 ### Default actions

 `default_action_after_save`: __default__: `edit` __type__: `string`

 Adjust the default action after the save action has been processed successfully.
-Can be one of `new`, `edit`, `list`, `show` or a custom name which needs to created in your controller (which is propably not desirable on a global level).
+Can be one of `new`, `edit`, `list`,
+`show` or a custom name which needs to be created in your controller (which is propably not desirable on a global level).

 ### Twig

 `twig`: __type__: `array`

 ##### General

 `twig.use_form_resources`: __default__: `true` __type__: `boolean`

-By default, this bundle adds its own form theme to your application based on the files `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig`.
-Depending on the value of `admingenerator_generator.twig.use_form_resources` parameter and `twig.form.resources` one, you can modify this behavior:
+By default, this bundle adds its own form theme to your application based on the files
+`AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig`.
+Depending on the value of `admingenerator_generator.twig.use_form_resources` parameter and `twig.form.resources` one,
+you can modify this behavior:

-* If `admingenerator_generator.twig.use_form_resources` is false, nothing will be changed to the `twig.form.resources` value
+* If `admingenerator_generator.twig.use_form_resources` is false, nothing will be changed to the `twig.form.resources`
+value
-* If `admingenerator_generator.twig.use_form_resources` is true and `twig.form.resources` doesn't contain `AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig` and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` will be merged into `twig.form.resources` right after `form_div_layout.html.twig`.
+* If `admingenerator_generator.twig.use_form_resources` is `true` and `twig.form.resources` doesn't contain
+`AdmingeneratorGeneratorBundle:Form:fields.html.twig`, resources `AdmingeneratorGeneratorBundle:Form:fields.html.twig`
+and `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` will be merged into `twig.form.resources` right after
+`form_div_layout.html.twig`.
 If `form_div_layout.html.twig` is not in `twig.form.resources` values will be unshifted;
 * If `AdmingeneratorGeneratorBundle:Form:fields.html.twig` is already in `twig.form.resources` nothing will be changed;

 This permits you to control how this bundle modifies form theming in your application.
-If you want to use another bundle for form theming (like `MopaBoostrapBundle`) you should probably define this parameter as false.
+If you want to use another bundle
+for form theming (like `MopaBoostrapBundle`) you should probably define this parameter as false.

-> **Note:** take care that if you are in this case, don't forget to add `AdmingeneratorGeneratorBundle:Form:widgets.html.twig` if you don't provide your own implementation.
+> **Note:** take care that if you are in this case, don't forget to add
+`AdmingeneratorGeneratorBundle:Form:widgets.html.twig` if you don't provide your own implementation.

 ##### Date/time formatting

 `twig.use_localized_date`: __default__: `false` __type__: `boolean`

 Set this to `true` to enable the `LocalizedDate` filter from twig, instead of using the static format.

 > **Note:** these apply only to `list` and `show` builders.
 These settings have no effect on `edit` and `new` forms.

-> **WARNING!** Internally localized date is handled by [IntlDateFormatter class][intl-date-formatter], which uses [ISO 8601][iso-8601] formats instead of PHP date()'s formats.
-Make sure to set the correct `date_format` and `datetime_format` if you enable localized date!
+> **WARNING!** Internally localized date is handled by [IntlDateFormatter class][intl-date-formatter], which uses
+[ISO 8601][iso-8601] formats instead of PHP date()'s formats.
+Make sure to set the correct `date_format` and
+`datetime_format` if you enable localized date!

 If `use_localized_date` is enabled, the date(time) field will be rendered as: